zsigmond-czine-everit/authentication-simple/README.md

 The module contains one Declarative Services component.
 The component can be instantiated multiple times via Configuration Admin.
 The component uses the [credential-encryptor-api][2] and registers three OSGi services:
- - **SimpleSubjectManager**: Managing the simple subject table, see below.
+ - **SimpleSubjectManager**: Managing the simple subject table (see below): creating and reading simple subjects, updating their principals and credentials.
  - **Authenticator**: Authenticates the simple subjects based on their principal and credential.
 The interface is provided by the [authenticator-api][3].